Truck Driver Speeding Violations

 - Driving too fast for the conditions (e.g. wet roadways, work zones, school zones, reduced visibility, or traffic congestion)

 - Failure to drive within a single lane

 Despite evidence showing that lower speed limits for trucks could save lives, commercial truck drivers are permitted to go the same speed as passenger cars in Texas.
 This wasn’t always the case, but Texas made major changes to its traffic laws in 2011.
 At that time, the Texas Department of Transportation (TxDOT) eliminated nighttime speed limits of 65 mph and removed separate speed limits for large trucks.

-In 2016, the U.S. Department of Transportation (USDOT) proposed a rule that would require heavy duty trucks to be equipped with speed limiter devices.
+In 2016, the U.S. Department of Transportation (USDOT) proposed a rule that would require heavy-duty trucks to be equipped with speed limiter devices.
 These devices, also known as Electronic Control Modules, limit the speed at which a vehicle can travel via computer software.
-Although the maximum speed has not been determined, USDOT is considering setting the maximum speed at 60, 65, or 68 mph.
+Although the maximum speed has not been determined, USDOT is considering setting a maximum speed.